‘We’re suffering in limbo’: Theater owners are getting more desperate as SBA grant portal remains closed

 NIVA, a coalition of more than 3,000 venues, was formed last year only a few weeks after COVID-19 sparked theater shutdowns across the country.
 Through the Save Our Stages campaign, the group lobbied lawmakers for federal aid directed specifically at the live-events industry and ultimately found bipartisan support.
 The SVOG program was authorized with the December stimulus package.

 But the money is not doing anyone any good if no one can apply to access it.
-In a series of tweets last week, the SBA said it was continuing to test the applications portal and that it hoped to have it up and running by the end of next week.
+In a series of tweets last week, the SBA said it was continuing to test the applications portal and that it hoped to have it up and running by the end of the week.

 Fix Schaefer said rough guesses are not enough.
 For far too many venues, each day that goes by is another day closer to permanent closure.
 “The SBA has provided no timeline or estimate of when the portal will reopen and when the desperately needed lifeline of grants will flow to save our stages,” she said.
 “We’re suffering in limbo.”

-Note: This post has been updated with the SBA’s response.